hassan-chaudhry/nba-charter/README.md

 Game Selection
 ---
 There are 4 options for selecting a game:
 1. **Recent Games:** Choose from a list of the player's recent games.
-The list contains all regular season games the player has appeared in so far.
+The list contains all games the player has appeared in so far in the current season.
+It automatically updates depending on what the current season type is (pre season, regular season, playoffs).
     <p align="center">
       <img width="800" alt="nsc-recent-games" src="https://github.com/user-attachments/assets/9aceb110-231f-4ed4-8b5a-48780c9ecb65" />
     </p>